epfl-ada/ada-2024-project-insightmasters24/README.md

 ## Project Structure

-The directory structure of new project looks like this:
+The directory structure of the project looks like this:

 ```
 ├── datasets                        <- Project data files